 Why?

-Because this is the Trump virus, as declared by the uh old gray lady by the paper of record, by the New York Times.
+Because this is the Trump virus, as declared by the old gray lady by the paper of record, by the New York Times.

-This is this is the Trump virus.
+This is the Trump virus.

 Blame Trump.

-Uh no, that it's everything that comes out of the mob and the media's mouth is full of lies.
+No, that it's everything that comes out of the mob and the media's mouth is full of lies.

-These democratic candidates are just lying.
+These Democratic candidates are just lying.

-And if look, if they think this is gonna work for them, they've had three years of never-ending lies, conspiracy theories, uh, hoaxes, and of course, slander, smear besmirchment, anything, the dog bites the beast things, you're feeling sad.
+And if, look, if they think this is going to work for them, they've had three years of never-ending lies, conspiracy theories, hoaxes, and of course, slander, smear, besmirchment, anything.

-It's it's all Donald Trump's fault.
+It's all Donald Trump's fault.

 Imagine the New York Times.